amnn/3rd-year-report/report.md

 }

 ## Stochastic Context-Free Grammars
-\textit{The definitions from here onwards can be found explained in greater detail in the appropariate sections of\ \cite{Manning:1999:FSN:311445}.}
+\textit{The definitions from here onward can be found explained in greater detail in the appropriate sections of\ \cite{Manning:1999:FSN:311445}.}

 \vbox{
   \begin{definition}[stochastic context-free grammar]